GOULDSBORO AREA FOUNDATION

 The Gouldsboro Historical Society volunteer man-hours to keep the station open weekends from May to December.
 At the present time, we have 60 lifetime members and continue to grow.
 The GAF meets the last Tuesday of each month at 7 pm at the train station.
 For more information, contact President, Tom Jones.

-On Saturday July 16th, the Steamtown Excursion Train made a stop at the Gouldsboro Train Station.
+The Steamtown Excursion Train made a stop at the Gouldsboro Train Station.
 People of all ages were in attendance to see the train and take pictures.
 Gouldsboro Historical Society members were dressed in their Victorian clothing to greet passengers and visitors and pose for pictures.
 Click picture for larger view.

 Some pictures from the 2018 Iron Pour Demo at the train station.
 The train arrived on May 29, 2018 and created a sculpture that will remain at the Gouldsboro Station.
 You can stop by on Saturdays from 10am-2pm during the summer to visit the station museum.